 It is important to point that we camped at the Roaring Brook campground, which in my opinion is the only easy way to access the pond at dawn during the summer months.
 This is because the park entrance opens at 6 am and by the time you reach the pond, it is already past 7 in the morning (2 hours after sunrise) making the light flat for landscapes (Moose may still photograph well, though the activity may be low).
 However in fall, it might be possible to get to the pond just after sunrise even if you are not staying within the park.

 1. Best light is usually at early morning and late evening.
 Since the pond is surrounded by mountains towards the west, it is in shade well before sunset.
 In contrast, the sun is behind you in the morning and paints the peaks with warm light at dawn.

 2. Best season: Summer and Fall.
 Baxter State Park is famed for its fall foliage and I intend to make a visit in fall.
 An overcast day should also work very well in the Fall season.

 3. Lens recommendations: I carried a 18-35 mm, 24-120 f/4 VR and a 80-400mm lens along with TC 1.4x.
 I also had a 24 mm, 50mm 85 mm primes.
 A longer lens e.g. 500/600mm f/4 will let give you more reach more shooting wildlife.

 4. Polarizer and a sturdy tripod are essential.
 This is a place for long lenses as there is a well made wildlife viewing platform.

-5. Baxter State Park has plenty more to offer for nature/landscape/wildlife photographers.
+5. Baxter State Park has plenty more to offer for nature, landscape and wildlife photographers.
 Check with the rangers for other Moose viewing areas, scenic hikes etc. For avid hikers, climbing Mt.
 Kathadin is an opportunity not to be missed.